GlerschNersch/washing_machine/README.md

-# 🧺 Smart Washer Automation for Home Assistant
+# 🧺 "Dumb" Smart Washer Automation for Home Assistant

 Automate your laundry notifications and never forget a finished load again!
 This project integrates a smart plug, power monitoring, and Home Assistant templates to track washer activity and notify your household when the cycle completes.